QQUASKtp/QQ_workflows/README.rst

 The remaining notebooks are related to generating mapping products or information for environmental monitoring.
 The details are in the notebooks themselves and are largely written in python:

-Crop_seg_pixel_stat_example.ipynb
+1. Crop_seg_pixel_stat_example.ipynb

-- Segment crop plots and calculate indices related to health/vigour.
+Segment crop plots and calculate indices related to health/vigour.

-Aerial_imagery_landcover/Object_based_landcover.ipynb
+2. Aerial_imagery_landcover/Object_based_landcover.ipynb

-- Small example of ML-based land cover mapping using object and pixel based methods
+Small example of ML-based land cover mapping using object and pixel based methods.
-- Brief introduction to grid searching ML-parameters.
+Brief introduction to grid searching ML-parameters.

-Point_Cloud_Classification_for_urban_mapping.ipynb
+3. Point_Cloud_Classification_for_urban_mapping.ipynb

-- Calculate point cloud attributes and using machine learning to classify a built up area.
+Calculate point cloud attributes and using machine learning to classify a built up area.

-Point_Cloud_Classification_for_lcover_mapping.ipynb
+4. Point_Cloud_Classification_for_lcover_mapping.ipynb

-- Large files, will require a powerful computer
+Large files, will require a powerful computer!
-- Calculate point cloud attributes and using machine learning to classify large SfM and LiDAR datasets
+Calculate point cloud attributes and using machine learning to classify large SfM and LiDAR datasets.